Biden Tax Plan Calculator

 About the Biden Tax Plan Calculator

-This calculator compares 2026 current-law federal tax against the FY2025 Treasury proposal associated with the Biden administration.
-The current-law side uses the 2026 IRS brackets, standard deductions, capital-gains thresholds, and NIIT rules.
+This calculator compares the 2026 baseline federal tax result against the Treasury proposal associated with the Biden administration.
+The baseline side uses the 2026 IRS brackets, standard deductions, capital-gains thresholds, and NIIT rules.
 The proposal side models the Greenbook changes most relevant to high earners: a 39.6% top ordinary rate above the stated thresholds, ordinary-rate treatment for capital gains and qualified dividends above the proposal threshold, and a higher NIIT rate on investment income above the proposal threshold.

 The calculator is a scenario tool, not an enacted-law filing system.
 Use it to see which layer of tax changes first: ordinary income, capital gains, or NIIT.